Meet 2016 Andalusian filly, 'Plata de Coro' out of Stallion 'Hopi RMH' and Dam 'Virtuosa de RMH'.

 with stirrups attached no problem.
 She understands the concept of pressure and

 moves according to different ground cues.
-She already understands how to independently move shoulders, rib case
+She already understands how to independently move shoulders, rib cage

 and hind quarters.